-Zanzibar Palace Hotel is in a typical Stone Town street; distinguished by a sign and smart paint.
+Zanzibar Palace Hotel is in a typical Stone Town street.

 Zanzibar Palace Hotel: Our full report

 Opened in July 2006, the Zanzibar Palace has quickly gained a reputation as one of the best boutique hotels in Stone Town.
 Zanzibar Palace Hotel is independently owned and the Dutch management team pride themselves on great service and personal attention to guests.
 The hotel has been renovated with a lot of care and attention to detail.
 The result is a lovely friendly boutique hotel, which is highly original and has bags of character.